-Michael has been so health-conscious lately… steamed vegetables, freshly squeezed fruit juices, hummus and polenta.
+Michael has been so health-conscious lately… steamed vegetables, freshly squeezed fruit juices, hummus and polenta and he even get a plastic surgeon tampa fl to fix some cosmetic issues he had.
 My cake brought that all to a crashing halt last night.
 I thought he might resent me for whipping it up.
 Instead, he exclaimed, “I wanna dive in and roll around in that!”
 Who wouldn’t?
 Those creamy waves of maple frosting would feel so good against the skin, wouldn’t they?

 I am not a good influence.
 After I helped clog up his arteries and flush away that build-up of nutrients, I also kept him up past his bed time.
 He goes to be at ten… on a Saturday night!
 He probably doesn’t want me telling you that, but I let him walk out of here with three pieces of carrot cake in my favorite piece of tupperware, so I figure he won’t kick me.

 Carrot Cake with Maple Cream Cheese Frosting from Smitten Kitchen

 - 1 teaspoon salt

 - 1/2 teaspoon ground nutmeg

 - 1 1/4 cups canola oil